3uild-3thos/govcontract/contract/readme.md

 * **Voting**: Validators can cast votes on a proposal, with their vote weight determined by their stake.
 * **Tallying**: The contract can tally the votes and determine the outcome of a proposal.

+### Tally Process Design

+The tally process is designed to be **permissionless** - any validator can initiate the tally operation once the voting period has ended.
+This design choice enables:

+- **Decentralized finalization**: No single point of failure - multiple validators can compete to finalize proposals
+- **Faster resolution**: Proposals can be tallied as soon as voting ends, without waiting for the original proposer
+- **Censorship resistance**: No validator can prevent proposal finalization by refusing to tally
+- **Network efficiency**: Distributed responsibility for proposal finalization across the validator set

+This approach ensures that governance proposals are resolved in a timely manner while maintaining the decentralized nature of the system.

 ## Contract Structure

 The contract is organized into several modules: